Windows on ARM

 I have been thinking about this topic for a long time and I was trying to think of what I really wanted to say.
 One of things that really bothers me with technology (and I guess other parts of life as well), is that people are not always well informed on what is going on.
 I have been working in IT for almost a decade and the amount of false information and misconceptions that I hear on an almost nearly basis is absolutely maddening.
 I have heard so much incorrect information on Windows, Linux, Networking, the Cloud and Security and I have probably spent more time correcting people instead of actually fixing things or implementing new solutions for them.
-I have no problem in explaining how these things work to people, but unfortunately I cannot understand things for people.

 I am not a Microsoft apologist (as I have been accused of in the past by some people) but I feel as though the misconceptions and unfair criticism of Windows 10 and Windows 10 S is unjustified and I want to try and give a fair rundown on where Windows as a platform is going and why it is a good thing that Microsoft is going in that direction.
 Windows on ARM is an interesting development and I am very interested in it.